diptansh-1/ecommerce/README.md

-# StyleShop E-Commerce Application
+# Shop E-Commerce Application

 ## Overview

-StyleShop is a sophisticated e-commerce web application built with Next.js, offering a premium shopping experience for users.
+Shop is a sophisticated e-commerce web application built with Next.js, offering a premium shopping experience for users.
 The application features a visually stunning interface, advanced state management, data persistence, and a seamless checkout process.

 ## Features